ceers/ceers-nircam/stage3.md

 ```
 python mosaic_background.py nircam1 --add_hst
 ```
 This will include the source masks from the HST images in the merged mask.
-The HST images will also be background subtracted, though those images already have backgrounds close to zero.
-The HST imaging is available for each CEERS NIRCam pointing on the CEERS website:
+The HST images will also be background subtracted, though the HST mosaics already have backgrounds close to zero.
+The HST imaging is available for each CEERS NIRCam pointing on the CEERS
+website:
 [ceers.github.io/dr05.html](https://ceers.github.io/dr05.html).
 These cutouts are taken from the full HST mosaics available at [ceers.github.io/hdr1.html](https://ceers.github.io/hdr1.html).
+Note that the HST image cutouts available through DR0.5 have already been background-subtracted and include the merged tiermask as an extension, and so there is no need to include them in the mosaic background subtraction step.
+One could instead only include them in the mask merge to account for HST-detected sources and source footprints.

-Note that this step can take ~30 minutes per filter.
+Note that this step can take ~30 minutes to an hour per filter.

 **Customization Options:**